pouriap/TinyRF/README.md

 	byte buf[bufSize];
 	uint8_t numLostMsgs = 0;
 	uint8_t numRcvdBytes = 0;

 	// number of received bytes will be put in numRcvdBytes
 	// if sequence numbering is enabled the number of lost messages will be put in numLostMsgs
 	// if you have disabled sequence numbering or don't need number of lost messages you can omit this argument uint8_t err = getReceivedData(buf, bufSize, numRcvdBytes, numLostMsgs);

 	// the receiver has a 256 byte FIFO buffer
-	// if your loop duration is longer than the interval you send your messages then messages might
+	// if getReceivedData() isn't called frequently enough then older messages will get overwritten
-	// get accumulated in the buffer. in order to empty the buffer call getReceivedData() in a loop
+	// so make sure the frequency at which you send messages in your tx code is slower than the frequency
-	// this is specially the case when you use sendMulti()
+	// at which you call getReceivedData() in your rx code to prevent that
-	// note that DUPLICATE MESSAGES DO NOT GET REMOVED FROM THE BUFFER UNTIL YOU CALL getReceivedData()
+	// specially when you are using sendMulti()
-	// as many times as necessary to read them all
+	// duplicate messages that are sent using sendMulti() will stay in the buffer until you read the first one

 	if(err == TRF_ERR_NO_DATA){
 		return;